jobritz/erp-vacation-management/README.md

 # erp-vacation-management
-ERP developement exam at DHBW
+This repository is for the exam which belongs to the ERP developement course at DHBW Ravensburg